-- Add the parsley, oregano, minced garlic, salt and pepper.
+- Add the minced mortadella, parsley, oregano, minced garlic, salt and pepper.

 - Mix with your hands blending the ingredients well into the meat.

-- Add the egg, bread soaked in milk (squeeze out excess milk).
+- Add in the bread soaked in milk (squeeze out excess milk).
 Mix again with your hands.

-- Use a teaspoon to scoop the meat and place in your hand.
+- Use a cookie scoop to spoon the meat and release in your hand.

-- Repeat until all ground beef mixture is used.
+- Repeat until all the meat mixture is used up.